snap-stanford/snap-python/doc/source/reference/GenTree.rst

 - *Levels*: int (input)
     Number of levels of the tree

-- *IsDir*: bool (input)
+- *IsDir*: boolean (input)
-    True for a directed graph, false for an undirected graph
+    Indicates whether the edges should be directed or undirected.
+Defaults to directed.

 - *ChildPointsToParent*: bool (input)
     True if children should point to their parents.
 Only applies to directed graphs.